-Swiss chainsaw attacker still on loose in international manhunt
+Swiss chainsaw attacker on the run amid international manhunt

 Authorities issued an international arrest warrant for the suspect as the police carried out an intense search.

-Reuters journalists saw a German police helicopter circling in the area, but a Schaffhausen police spokeswoman declined to comment on its role, saying she did not want to give the fugitive any useful information.
+A spokeswoman for German federal police said that one of their helicopters was being used in the area as part of the manhunt.

-"A big part of the canton's border is actually on the German border, so that's why German colleagues are also looking for the guy," she added.
+"A big part of the canton's border is actually on the German border, so that's why German colleagues are also looking for the guy," a Schaffhausen police spokeswoman said.

 CSS offices in Schaffhausen, a quiet medieval town of 36,000 residents, and in other parts of the region remained closed while the manhunt continued, a company spokeswoman said.